javascript-tutorial/en.javascript.info/1-js/13-modules/02-import-export/article.md

 **Another thing to note is that named exports must (naturally) have a name, while `export default` may be anonymous.**

-For instance, these are all perfecly valid default exports:
+For instance, these are all perfectly valid default exports:

 ```js
 export default class { // no class name